 The Meadows have survived many attempts to develop the area - in the late nineteenth century Middle Meadow Walk was threatened with being widened to allow the faster passage of carriages across the area, and as recently as the 1960s city planners considered running a six-lane motorway through the Meadows.

 In 1886 a grand public exhibition hall was built on the Meadows, a glass structure to rival the Crystal Palace in London.
 This hosted the first of Edinburgh's many public events with an international flavour, the International Exhibition of Industry, Science and Art.

 The Exhibition ran between May and October of that year, and attracted over 2.7 million visitors.
 Notable exhibits included detailed and life-size recreations of some of Edinburgh's Old Town streets, including long vanished features like the Netherbow Port at the World's End.

 At the end of the exhibition the glass pavilion was dismantled, and today the only surviving features of the exhibition are a number of tall sandstone pillars topped by unicorns, at the west end of the park.
 Another feature that survived the exhibition was an arch constructed from four enormous whale bones, which stood at the edge of the park on Melville Drive.
 In 2014 the arch was removed for maintenance and restoration - Jawbone Walk now no longer features the bones which gave it its name!

-At one time the Meadows was considered as a viable site for the construction of a grand new concert hall - the Usher Hall was later built on Lothian Road.
+At one time the Meadows was used as grazing space for local farmers, and at the end of the nineteenth century was considered as a viable site for the construction of a grand new concert hall - the Usher Hall was later built on Lothian Road.